umass-cs-187/course-information/policies.md

 if you have completed at least half of the course.
 Prior to that *withdrawal* is the recommended course of action.

+## Software

+We will be using Java 7 and the Eclipse Development Environment in this course.
+You will be responsible for installing this software on your computer and learning how to use it.
+We will be covering the setup in the first week of class and expect minor issues.
+These issues (if any) should be fixed during the first week.
+We will not help with installation issues after the first week so you must be prompt with setting up your environment on the first day.

+You must use the designated versions of Java and Eclipse as outlined in the first assignment.
+Failure to comply will result in problems.
+You must install the correct versions or you will not be able to submit your assignments on time.
+Please see the late submission policy below for more clarity as to why this is critical.

 ## Late Submissions

 Late submissions for any assessment component will not be accepted.
 It